menu close menu

 Tradition

-The Canton Railroad is a rail transportation provider offering freight logistics services to industrial and port-related customers.
-Founded in 1906, the Canton embodies a tradition that dates back to earlier times when the Railroad was created to connect the industries of one of the nation’s largest cities with the rest of the country.
-More than 100 years later, the Canton Railroad carries on that tradition of safe, reliable, and efficient rail transportation and logistics.
+The Canton Railroad is a rail transportation provider that offers freight logistics services to industrial and port-related customers.
+It was founded in 1906 with the aim of connecting the industries of one of the nation’s largest cities with the rest of the country.
+Over 100 years later, the Canton Railroad continues to uphold a tradition of providing safe, reliable, and efficient rail transportation and logistics services.

 Our Mission

-To be the preeminent rail transportation provider in the Baltimore, Maryland, area by providing safe, reliable, and competitively-priced logistics services that delight customers, employees, and shareholders.
-We will provide value through our commitment to the growth and expansion of our service capabilities and franchise.
+“Our goal is to become the leading rail transportation provider in the Baltimore, Maryland, area.
+We aim to achieve this by offering safe, reliable, and competitively priced logistics services that exceed the expectations of our customers, employees, and shareholders.
+We will create value by continually expanding and enhancing our service capabilities and franchise.”

 Staff